MerrionComputing/systems-on-serverless/principles.md

 ## Communication should be asynchronous and queue based

 To prevent single failures bringing down large parts of a serverless system the system should be designed with resiliency built in - specifically by designing for asynchronous communication and by having *in tray* work queues to hold the requests for each component.

+## Do the very least you can do

+In each serverless function the code should do the absolute minimum amount of work it can do, with additional functionality being added by composition and orchestration.